Lit-coders/BIT-Connect/README.md

 - Updates on recent events

 BiT Connect is your go-to app for navigating campus life at Bahir Dar University.
 Stay tuned as BiT Connect is currently in development and will be available on app stores soon.
+## To do 📑:
+- Getting Info about indoor lounges and outdoor food places
+- Class schedule with notification system